RandomSearch18/a-level-project/docs/readme.md

 I then turned `calculateRoute()` into an async function (which didn't require any changes to where it's called) and updated my `tick()` calls to be `await tickUI()` statements.
 Now the loading spinner still freezes once it's shown, but at least it shows up.

+I successfully tested it in Firefox (Developer Edition) and Brave, so I can be pretty sure that I'm not relying on any browser-specific quirks.

 <div>

 <!-- Import CSS styles for VSCode's markdown preview -->